fatbrain1/ThinkingCoin-Ai-Blockchain/README.md

 Off-Chain Database:
-Scalable, efficient data handeling with AWS and decentralized storage. this is open source project and we encourge contributions to join us..! early contributors will earn thinkng coins rewards Contact
+Scalable, efficient data handeling with AWS and decentralized storage. this is open source project and we encourge contributions to join us..! early contributors will earn thinking coins rewards Contact
 Adam Mansour
 mansjobs@icloud.com